capsulephp/di/docs/definitions/classes.md

     ->method('wrap', 'baz', 'dib');
 ```

-Pass the method name as the first argument; the remaining variadic arguments
+Pass the method name as the first argument; the remaining arguments will be
-will be passed to that method call.
+passed to that method call.
 These arguments may be _Lazy_.

 ### General Modification